AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-stages-do-not-populate-on-proof.md

 ---
-title: "Proofs: [!UICONTROL Active Proof Stages] field is blank"
+title: 'Proofs: [!UICONTROL Active Proof Stages] field is blank'
-description: "When a user creates a proof and then views that proof in a report such as a [!UICONTROL Document Version] or [!UICONTROL Proof Approval] report, they see that the [!UICONTROL Active Proof Stages] field is blank.
-This occurs when the proof is created after the document is uploaded, either as a [!UICONTROL Simple Proof] or an [!UICONTROL Advanced Proof] with a [!UICONTROL Basic Workflow]."
+description: When a user creates a proof and then views that proof in a report such as a [!UICONTROL Document Version] or [!UICONTROL Proof Approval] report, they see that the [!UICONTROL Active Proof Stages] field is blank.
+This occurs when the proof is created after the document is uploaded, either as a [!UICONTROL Simple Proof] or an [!UICONTROL Advanced Proof] with a [!UICONTROL Basic Workflow].
 hidefromtoc: yes
+exl-id: 1cd7baed-b561-48fa-ba58-e0533db01696
 ---
 # Proofs: [!UICONTROL Active Proof Stages] field is blank

 <!-- This Known Issue is on the TOC for both Workfront and Workfront Proof.
 Article created by request.-->